-The lecture deals with the topic "Corporate Social Responsibility" (CSR) and its related backgrounds.
-The focus is on the discussion about the relation between profits and responsibility.
-For this purpose, theoretical CSR foundations as well as practical CSR competencies are imparted.
-It is presented that CSR is an investment in the conditions of long-term business success.
-One of the central questions is how CSR can be managed under competitive pressure.
-Managerial challenges in the field of CSR are illustrated by case studies.
+The lecture deals with the topic of "Corporate Social Responsibility" (CSR).
+The focus is on the background of CSR and the relationship between profit generation and responsibility.
+For this purpose, theoretical foundations of CSR as well as practical CSR competencies are discussed.
+One of the central questions is how CSR can be managed under competitive pressure and recent developments such as digitization, disruption of business models, and globalization.
+Managerial challenges in the field of CSR management are illustrated by case studies.

-The lecture sensitizes participants for the relevance of ethical questions in daily business.
+The lecture sensitizes participants to the relevance of ethical questions in daily business.
 The imparted knowledge enables students to handle the prominent term "Corporate Social Responsibility" appropriately.
 In particular, students are able to define the scope and the limits of CSR with reasonable care.
-The imparted competencies allow students to structure and to handle ethical challenges in management.
+These competencies allow students to structure and handle ethical challenges in management.